pion/example-webrtc-applications/ebiten-game/README.md

 Click "Host Game" to get the lobby id, and then share that with the other clients to get connected

+To play: Just move around with the arrow keys once you have connected!

 Right now this only supports two clients in the same lobby